 The average high’s in Reno are around 92 degrees during the months of June, July, and August.
 On the flip side, the average lows reach a chilly 21 degrees around December and January.
 Bring your beanies!

-Locations of Reno
+The Different Sections of Reno

 Bars, casinos, fine dining, theatre, and entertainment all centered around the Truckee River.
 Even Reno’s own baseball team, the Reno Aces, have their stadium located downtown.
 When you’re downtown you won’t be hard-pressed to find something to do.